Built ca 1867 by the heirs of Dudley Cammett. Designed by George B Pelham.

 Pelham arrived in Portland in early 1868.
 In April of that year, he and a local engineer, William Bonnell, advertised their combined services working out of an office in the newly rebuilt Canal Bank Building.
 His first and most significant work was St Paul’s Church and rectory just around the corner from our subject on Congress and Locust Streets.
 It was, and still is, a handsome example of English Country Gothic church architecture.
 Pelham designed 2 other churches, since destroyed, and a double house directly behind St Paul’s, heavily modified, before moving onto New York City, where he worked on Central Park, in 1871.

 For Harriet Weatherbee and her brother-in-law James Lunt, Pelham provided a block of three, now two, rental units in a reserved interpretation of the Second Empire Style.
 No towers or extravagant details.
 Symmetry is the controlling device and Pelham used it to great effect.

-The first floor windows are of note.
+The first-floor windows are of note.
 Palladian windows that are a bit too tall for their width are set on and surrounded by frames and ornate hoods of brick.
-The entry’s are recessed behind an arch.
+The entries are recessed behind an arch.
 They are covered by bracketed roofs.
-The doors are modern and are sidelit.
+The doors are modern and are side-lit.
 The ceilings of the recesses are painted a pleasant blue and have hanging lamps in a period style.

 As the property was, and still is, rental, tracing residents is more challenging.
 Luckily, when the India Street Historic District was established, thorough research was done on all contributing structures and the resulting report helps to guide us in some notable tenants.

 Phebe E Partridge.
 Phebe was 63 years old when the census of 1880 found her running a boarding house out of #68 with her 22-year-old daughter, Susan.
-She had 4 boarders.
+She had 4 borders.

 - John P Singleton was a 30-year-old Englishman working as a tailor.